danpawlik/openwrt-builder/wireless-configs/advanced-testing.md

 Known issues:

-- slow speed on Samsung Smart TV on 5GHZ network (MyNetwork SSID)
+- Samsung Smart TV on 5GHZ network (MyNetwork SSID) is connecting correctly, but still bandwidth is not fine as expected.

-Changes comparing to simple:
+Changes comparing o stable:

-- enable 802.11v
-- enabled 802.11k
-- set 802.11w as optional
+- changed FT over DS to F over the AIR
+- removed MyNetwork_tv network
-- set dtim_period to '3' [base on Unifi settings](https://evanmccann.net/blog/2021/11/unifi-advanced-wi-fi-settings)
+- disassoc_low_ack set to 0
+- disable fast roaming for MyNetwork_2G
+- created 5GHz nework with SSID: MyNetwork_iot
+- disable fast roaming and other features on MyNetwork_iot and set encryption to TKIP.

 Scheme: